-The Parent Company financial statements are presented in Philippine Peso (₱), which is also the Parent Company's functional currency.
+The Parent Company financial statements are presented in Philippine Peso (\mathbb{P}), which is also the Parent Company's functional currency.

-The Parent Companying financial statements are the Parent Company's separate financial statements.
+The accompanying financial statements are the Parent Company's separate financial statements.
 The Parent Company did not present consolidated financial statements having met the criteria set out in PFRS 10, Consolidated Financial Statements and PIC Q&A No. 2006-02, Clarification of Criteria for Exemption from Presenting Consolidated Financial Statements.
-Manulife Financial Corporation, the Parent Company's ultimate parent, is a publicly traded life insurance company and prepares consolidated financial statements in accordance with IFRS.
-MFC's consolidated financial statements, which include the financial statements of the Parent Company, can be obtained from Manulife Financial Corporation Annual Report, which is available in www.manulife.com.
+Manulife Financial Corporation, the Parent Company's ultimate parent, is a publicly traded life insurance company and prepares consolidated financial statements of the Parent Company, can be obtained from Manulife Financial Statements, which include the financial statements of the Parent Company, can be obtained from Manulife Financial Corporation Annual Report, which is available in www.manulife.com.